Tools

 Tools for encryption

 Encryption is a protective measure that adds an extra layer of access control to sensitive data.
 It can be particularly useful for file transfers, temporary storage in environments with limited security, or as part of a systematic access control strategy within a research project.
-Below are some commonly used encryption tools.
+Below you find some commonly used encryption tools.

 Microsoft Office and LibreOffice